 - Graduate courses that may be taken for elective credit are:

-- NURS 681 Advanced Pathophysiology
+- NURS 681 Pathophysiology for Advanced Practice Nurses

-- NURS 801 Underpinnings of Advance Nursing
+- NURS 801 Underpinnings of Advanced Nursing

-- NURS 802 Leadership for Advance Nursing
+- NURS 802 Leadership for Advanced Nursing

 - NURS 803 Advanced Nursing in Primary Health Care